emresertoz/PeriodSuite/README.md

 Software to compute periods of hypersurfaces, with additional functions to make use of computed periods.

-This is an implementation of the algorithm introduced in [Computing periods of hypersurfaces](https://sertozemre.files.wordpress.com/2018/03/computing_periods.pdf).
+This is an implementation of the algorithm introduced in [Computing periods of hypersurfaces](https://arxiv.org/abs/1803.08068).

-## Help

-If you need help using this software, feel free to contact me at emresertoz \[at\] gmail \[dot\] com.

-Bug reports are most welcome.
+Picard rank, or more generally Hodge rank, computations are now available with the caveat that they lack certification.
+A detailed analysis of the reliability of the Hodge rank computations will appear in an upcoming paper.

 ## Installation